ZhaoJ9014/Ubuntu-Useful-Scripts/README.md

-# Set-up-a-remote-document-system-using-sshfs-under-ubuntu
+# Mount-a-remote-document-system-using-sshfs-under-ubuntu
-Set up a remote document system using sshfs under ubuntu
+Mount a remote document system using sshfs under ubuntu